sguir/ppgcourse/exercise_BP.md

 ```

 ### Sanity Check
-Here, we are comparing the simulating replicated data (PODS) under the inference model to the observed data to assess if the inference model (posteriors for the covariance matrix and the other hyperparameters) are giving us \"valid\" predictions about the \"reality\".
+Here, we are comparing the simulated data (PODS) under the inference model to the observed data to assess if the inference model (posteriors for the covariance matrix and the other hyperparameters) are giving us \"valid\" predictions about the \"reality\".
 In other words, if the model we have inferred is able to generate data similar to the observed ones.